parappayo/higher-order-perl/README.md

 # higher-order-perl

-code samples adapted from the book Higher Order Perl
+Code samples adapted from the book [Higher Order Perl](https://hop.perl.plover.com/).

+Changes have been made to suit my personal preferences.